Ozoni (お雑煮)- Japan`s New year`s Soup – What`s your family`s recipe and what shape are yor rice cakes?

 which I translate (quite unskillfully) as: I am struck by a sense of the divine- as I face the New Year`s soup

-And while most people today do not believe this anymore ( or have even heard about it), it is still the eating of ZONI and the MOCHI within it that make most Japanese feel that New Year`s has really arrived.
+And while most people today do not believe this anymore ( or have even heard about this concept), it is still the eating of ZONI and the MOCHI within it that make most Japanese feel that the New Year`s has really begun.

-It is also the one dish that cannot be bought at the department store.
-Each family has there own recipe- though this is usually dictated by ones home region (either the mother or the father`s).
+It is also the one dish that cannot be bought at a department store.
+Each family has its own recipe- though this is usually dictated by ones home region (either the mother or the father`s).

-The abundant and nutrtious ingredients that the ZONI contained were surely a treat for people of past ages in which food was scarce.
+The abundant and nutritious ingredients that the ZONI contain were surely a treat for people of past ages when such foods were scarce.
 Even families that did not eat very well during the year would scrimp, save and make an effort to have a proper New Year`s zoni .

 The great poet and artist BUSON (蕪村 1716-1784) captures the feeling of what it must have been like for the common folk to enjoy a hearty new Year`s soup in this HAIKU:

-三椀の雑煮かゆる長者ぶり (SANWA NO ZO-NI KAYURU CHO-JA BURI)- which I hastilly translate: A third helping of Zo-ni and I fill like a millionaire!
+三椀の雑煮かゆる長者ぶり (SANWA NO ZO-NI KAYURU CHO-JA BURI)- which I hastily translate: A third helping of Zo-ni and I feel like a millionaire!

 And remember that even though it is winter (and cold in a Japanese house) the Ozoni is the only dish served hot.